j16r/release_party/README.md

 * Send out a deployment notice by email
 * Mark finished features as delivered in Pivotal Tracker
-* Announce delivery using campfire
+* Announce delivery using Campfire
 * Record deploy statistics using a deployment tracker

 ## Install